pollinico/LinDampOpt/README.md

-# Gradient-based optimization of added fluid viscous dampers for seismic retrofitting
+# Gradient-based optimization of added fluid viscous dampers for seismic retrofitting in Python
 Gradient-based optimization of added fluid viscous dampers for the sesmic retrofitting of a 2D sheear frame with two degrees of freedom.
 Both the dampers and the structure have a linear behavior.
 The structural response is caclulated with a linear time-history analysis in time.